 “We also frequently heard from those calling between Good Friday and Easter Monday that their family and friends had gone away for the long weekend, leaving them home alone.

 Loneliness is a big deal that must be dealt with accordingly.
-At Whitecrest Care we are aware about this looming challenge, and we have positioned ourselves to always be a solution to problems associated with care giving.
+At Whitecrest Care we are aware of this looming challenge, and we have positioned ourselves to always be a solution to problems associated with caregiving.
 With our befriending and companionship services then we would be able to support people who are lonely.
 Give us a call today for more enquiries.

 We move mountains for you.